StadGent/fractal_styleguide_gent-base-archive/README.md

 @import 'node_modules/gent_styleguide/build/sass/51-templates/**/*';
 ```

-Note: When using the styleguide you will need to add breakpoint-sass as an includePath inside your gulpfile.js
+Note: When using the style guide you will need to add breakpoint-sass as an includePath inside your gulpfile.js
 Example:
 ```
     .pipe(sass({